Gardening is fun! However, it’s not always easy for many beginners to start.

 In that way, you have more liberty to be in control of the soil.
 Also, you have more privilege to control weeds and pests.

-This is one tip I won’t want gardening starters to take lightly.
+This is one tip I won’t want starters to take lightly.

 Of course, it doesn’t mean that without it, you are far from success.

-But the actual point is that, to save you from any sort of frustrations.
+But the actual point is that, it will save you from any sort of frustrations.

 When you apply these techniques, you get varying sets of plants, all grouped in other patches.